Rokasl/CS408_project/report/source/15_chapter_8.md

 ## Summary

 Overall, the outcome of the project was successful.
-Author developed two systems with their own matching compilers and virtual machines.
-Initial system was developed as an experiment, to provide the author with valuable knowledge on the subject, witch then he applied into development of the final system.
-The system is able to compile Frank code and run it in the browser, furthermore, almost all of current Frank programs can be compiled and executed successfully by the system.
-Therefore, the main goal of the project was obtained.
-However, due to time constrains, final system is very much in prototype stages as it still does not support all of Frank's features and contains few fixable limitations, highlighted in **Future work** section.
+The author developed two systems with their own matching compilers and virtual machines.
+The initial system was developed as an experiment, to provide the author with practical knowledge on the subject, which he then applied into the development of the final system.
+The system is able to compile Frank code and to run it in the browser.
+Virtually all current Frank programs can be compiled and executed successfully by the system; the overarching goal of the project was therefore effectively obtained.
+However, due to time constraints, the final system is yet in prototype stages, as it does not support all of Frank's features and contains a few fixable limitations, highlighted in the **Future work** section.

-By completing the project author was able to learn variety of concepts.
-Firstly, he expanded his knowledge on functional programming by coding the compiler with Haskell while utilizing various data types, such as monads.
-Secondly, the author was able to learn infrastructure, functionality and implementation of compilers and abstract machines by researching and participating in numerous discussions with the supervisor, Conor McBride.
-Author, also, gained greater insight on Bash script while creating testing frameworks for both systems and working on project evaluation.
-And, finally, author learned the language of Frank and implementation of its defining qualities.
+During the course of the project, the author learned a variety of concepts.
+First of all, he expanded his knowledge on functional programming by coding the compiler with Haskell while utilizing various data types, such as monads.
+Secondly, the author was able to learn the infrastructure, the functionality and the implementation of compilers and abstract machines through research and participation in numerous discussions with his supervisor, Conor McBride.
+The author also gained a greater insight into Bash script while creating the testing frameworks for both systems and working on the project evaluation.
+Finally, the author learned the language of Frank and the implementation of its defining qualities.

 ## Future work

 * Implement missing features, such as string concatenation;
-* Improve testing framework to show more statistics and use timestamps;
+* Improve the testing framework so that it show more statistics and uses timestamps;
-* Expand support for web features, such as HTTP request handling support or handling DOM updates;
+* Expand the support for web features, such as HTTP request handling support or the handling of DOM updates;
-* To improve abstract machine's performance by storing stack frames in chunks.
-This would speed up searching and restoring;
+* Improve the abstract machine's performance by storing stack frames in chunks, which would speed up searching and restoring stack, idea is based on "Proceedings of the 1st International Workshop on Type-Driven Development" [@Chunks1];
-* Enforce JavaScript type definitions with Haskell structures, to decrease the risk of bugs;
+* Enforce JavaScript type definitions with Haskell structures, in order to decrease the risk of bugs;
-* Increase compiler efficiency by updating pattern matching procedures to building a tree of switches described in "Functional Programming and Computer Architecture" [@Tree-switching];
+* Increase compiler efficiency by updating pattern-matching procedures; building a tree of switches as described in "Functional Programming and Computer Architecture" [@Tree-switching];
 * Improve building procedures;
-* Further optimize compiler and abstract machine;
+* Further optimize the compiler and the abstract machine;
-* Improve abstract machine's component for printing the output.